 Repairing All Damaged Materials

-Often, finding the source of the leak without being a professional can be difficult, and the process to repair leaks can be labor-intensive.
+Often, finding the source of the leak without being a professional can be difficult.
+The process to repair leaks can also be labor-intensive.

 In addition, you don’t want to repair a leaking roof and then have wet, damaged material trapped underneath the repaired section.
-When fixing a leaking roof, everything that has been affected by the leak needs to be repaired as well to ensure the integrity of your roof structure and the new materials.
+When fixing a leaking roof, everything that has been affected by the leak needs to be repaired as well.
+This is to ensure the integrity of your roof structure and the new materials.

 Commercial roofing materials can be more challenging to repair when it comes to leaks.
 With shingles, you may be able to re-shingle the damaged area, but with materials such as modified bitumen and single-ply membranes, the repair process requires more skill.